Artisan vs. One Of a Kind

-Our Artisan Collection consists of products constructed using newly loomed fabrics, custom created on a small-batch scale, ensuring attention to detail and quality of the highest standard.
-Commissioning the weaving and looming of these new fabrics is vital to the Guatemalan people, as it creates a sustainable form of income for our artisans.
-Thank you for helping us keep this beautiful art form alive, and supporting the wellbeing of our beloved Guatemalan artisans!
+Our Artisan Collection is possibly our most important collection as it was created to encourage and support the art of weaving.
+This collection of newly woven fabric is made custom and created on a small-batch scale, ensuring attention to detail and quality of the highest standard.
+Commissioning the weaving and looming of these new fabrics is vital to the Guatemalan people because it creates a sustainable form of income for our artisans.
+We work with four Fair Trade certified cooperatives and directly with several communities of independent weavers that prefer to work directly with us.
+Thank you for helping us keep this beautiful art form alive, and supporting the well-being of our beloved Guatemalan artisans!

 Backstrap looming dates back to the ancient Mayas and has been passed down through generations and generations of Guatemalan women.
 The women use this style of looming to create their beautifully vibrant colored textiles that they use to make huipiles.
 The weaver starts with raw cotton, which they clean, dye, and spin into thread.
 The thread is then made into a warp which is placed on the loom.
 Then each artisan adds his or her own personality to the cloth by making uniquely intricate brocade and embroidery patterns out of the fabric.
 The backstrap method has changed very little over the centuries, and we hope that it will continue on for many centuries to come!